Is your website accessibility statement accurate, trustworthy, and readable?

-Web accessibility is easily achievable.
-It includes things like sufficient color contrast between the text and the background, subtitles and transcripts for videos, adequate descriptions for clickable links, and good-sized touch target areas.
-These requirements and more are listed in the Web Content Accessibility Guidelines (WCAG) 2.1, developed and published by the World Wide Web Consortium.
+Web accessibility can be intimidating, but it is easily achievable.
+It includes aspects like sufficient color contrast between the text and the background, subtitles and transcripts for videos, adequate descriptions for clickable links, and good-sized touch target areas.
+These requirements and more are listed in the Web Content Accessibility Guidelines (WCAG) 2.1, developed and published by the World Wide Web Consortium.²

-As web accessibility is becoming more widespread, more organizations are creating and posting their own web accessibility statements.
-It’s a great idea, because it helps your customers understand your commitment to accessibility, the steps you’ve taken to eliminate online barriers, and your plans to further improve access.
-It also provides them with important information on how to get the most out of your site.
+As web accessibility is becoming more widespread, more organizations are creating and posting their own web accessibility statements.³ It’s a great idea to showcase an accessibility statement not only because it helps your customers understand your commitment to accessibility, but it communicates the steps you’ve taken to eliminate online barriers as well as your plans to further improve access.
+It also provides users with important information on how to get the most out of your site.
 In many cases, a web accessibility statement may also be required in order to comply with legislation.

-We’ve written in the past about the importance of posting a web accessibility statement, and what to include in it.
+We’ve written in the past about the importance of posting a web accessibility statement 4 and what to include in it.
 This time, we want to talk about what your web accessibility statement should not include.
 Here are six mistakes to avoid: